nawabahmadreshi/documentation/pages/marketing-channels/salesforce.md

 {% image src="/img/pages/third-party-integrations/salesforce/configure-salesforce-1.png" center full alt='Click tracking domain' %}

 You can retrieve your click tracking domain from your Salesforce Marketing Cloud settings.
-We **highly** recommend using a new click tracking domain for this implementation to ensure that the user experience for pre-Branch links on the same click tracking domain doesn't break.
+We **highly** recommend using a new click tracking domain for this implementation to ensure that the user experience for pre-Branch links on the original click tracking domain doesn't break.

 ### Configure your AASA file in Salesforce Marketing Cloud